 Obesity affects fertility in both men and women.
 In men, obesity can lower testosterone levels, which can lead to infertility.
 Also, erectile dysfunction is a more common phenomenon among obese men.

 Obesity is a condition that can be tackled, head-on.
 Losing weight can make a tremendous difference in your or your partner’s fertility, restoring the hormonal equilibrium and diminishing the ancillary effects of obesity.
 Regular exercise, smaller portions and healthier meals are a good place to start.
 If you are still exploring ways to embrace a healthier, leaner lifestyle, it is always wise to weigh in with a nutritionist to determine a customised meal plan that is sustainable.
-Shed all the unwanted layers of obesity and recover your fertility the natural way.
+Shed all the unwanted layers of obesity and recover your fertility in a natural way.